MontclairRobotics/FRC-Programming-Guide/src/Java-Fundamentals/course/Functions.md

 ### One Input

-Information can be passed to methods as a **parameter**.
-Parameters act as variables inside the method.
-Parameters are specified after the method name, *inside* the parentheses.
+Information can be passed to functions as a **parameter**.
+Parameters act as [variables](./Variables.md) inside the function.
+Parameters are specified after the function name, *inside* the parentheses.
 You can add as many parameters/inputs as you want, but they have to be seperated by a comma

-The following example has a method that takes a `String` called `name` as a parameter.
-When the method is called, we pass alongside a string, which is used inside the method in a print statement:
+The following example has a function that takes a variable of type `String` called `name` as a parameter.
+When the function is called, we pass alongside a string, which is used inside the function in a print statement:

 > The variables that we pass *through* the function when we call it are known as **arguments**

 ```java